dinisvieira/xamarin-intro-worshop/Guide-Windows.md

 ![](images/AndroidProjectFiles.png)

-* 3) Like we did with the Windows Phone app let's create the View for the Android app.
+* 3) Let's create the View for the Android app.
 	* Go to the Main.axml file, you'll notice that you can both edit it Visually (Design) or just with code (Source), just like in the original Android editor.
 	* To make things quicker, choose "Source" and replace all the contents with the code below.